Mapping Variations of Redshift Distributions with Probability Integral Transforms: Cosmological Impact Analysis

-Since the uncertainty on constraints on cosmology from a cosmic shear analysis such as that conducted with the Dark Energy Survey Year 3 dataset \citep{y3-cosmicshear1, y3-cosmicshear2} is proportional to the uncertainty of this lensing amplitude, the distribution of possible lensing amplitudes functions as a proxy for the resulting uncertainty on cosmological parameters.
+We compute the distribution in \avgsigmacritinv for each of our redshift distribution ensembles using the \texttt{lenstronomy} \citep{lenstronomyI, lenstronomyII} software and report the resulting values in Table \ref{tab:sim_like_analysis}.
+Since the uncertainty on constraints on cosmology from a cosmic shear analysis such as that conducted with the Dark Energy Survey Year 3 dataset \citep{y3-cosmicshear1, y3-cosmicshear2} is proportional to the uncertainty on lensing amplitude, the distribution of possible lensing amplitudes functions as a proxy for the resulting uncertainty on cosmological parameters.
+In addition to the statistic defined in Eqn. \ref{eqn:sigmacritinv}, we compute the cosmic shear two-point correlation function $\xi_{+/-}$ with each $n(z)$ in our input and output ensembles using the \texttt{CCL} package of \citet{pyccl} (for details on cosmic shear, see e.g., \citealt{y3-cosmicshear1, y3-cosmicshear2}).
+We integrate over this cosmic shear data vector $\xi$ and show results relating input and output values of this quantity in Fig. \ref{fig:pit_info_conservation_cosmic_shear}.